 Diagnosis Of Ptosis

-Ptosis is typically diagnosed by an ophthalmologist, who can also frequently determine the cause of the problem.
-In order to perform a comprehensive eye examination, the doctor may test visual acuity, perform visual field testing, a slit-lamp examination, and, possibly, a test for myasthenia gravis.
+Ptosis can be diagnosed by our Salt Lake City ptosis surgery and correction physician, who can also frequently determine the cause of the problem.
+In order to perform a comprehensive eye examination, our doctor may test visual acuity, perform visual field testing, a slit-lamp examination, and, possibly, a test for myasthenia gravis.

 If there is a suspicion of an underlying systemic disease, the patient will be referred to an internist or other physician for further investigation.

 Patients may seek treatment for droopy eyelids at our Salt Lake City clinic for cosmetic or medical purposes.
 Severe drooping may obstruct vision as the eyelid gradually droops lower and lower, eventually covering the eye.
 If ptosis interferes with a patient's vision, a blepharoplasty will be performed to eliminate the drooping.
 Many young patients with mild to moderate ptosis should be examined regularly to check for other vision problems including amblyopia, refractive errors and muscular diseases.